-To connect, reflect, and share companionship and resources together, as a community.
+To connect, reflect, and share companionship and resources together, as trauma survivors and those with PTSD or C-PTSD.
 We strive to sow seeds of connection, amongst the wide range of losses that brought us here.
 Through education, compassion, understanding, and respect we aim to broaden our capacity to honor all of our unique stories of love and loss.